 Longyearbyen, Svalbard, February.
 The Svalbard archipelago, halfway between mainland Norway and the North Pole, is better known for its wild Arctic scenery and its population of polar bears, but it is also home, every year in February, to the Polar Jazz Festival, the world's northernmost music festival.
 "Cool place, hot music" announce the organisers on the festival's website.
 Indeed.
 Temperatures here average -16°C, and can drop to -30°C in February, the coldest month of the year.
 But if you can brave the cold, the music will make you feel all warm inside.
 Over the years many of Norway's best jazz musicians have travelled to remote Longyearbyen for the festival, and increasingly new music genres, such as blues and bluegrass, are being represented.
 Polar Jazz.
-Next: Dates yes to be announced.
+Next: 5-8 February 2015.

 Ice Music Festival